PeterShinners/comp/design/pipeline.md

 ## Pipeline Operators

-There is a collection of different operators that can join statements in a pipeline.
+There is one -> pipeline operator that is used to connect multiple statements into a single processing pipeline.
+Each statement takes the structure from before it and generates a single structure as its result.

 * `->` The traditional pipeline invoke operator
-* `=>` Iterate a statement over each field in a structure
-* `..>` Spread assignment invoke operator, a shorthand for modifying the input structure

-For dealing with failures there are
+**Branch Operators**

+Groups of statements within a pipeline can be grouped with branch operators.
+These have different behaviors over execution.
+These use a symbol and parenthesis to wrap one or multiple statements.

+* `.()` **Plain Branch** uses parenthesis to customize operator precedence.
+It is not regularly needed, but can help clarify or organize intention.
+* `@()` **Iterate Branch** is invoked for each field of the incoming structure.
+* `&()` **Side Branch** pipeline that ignores its generated structure, this passes through whatever structure was originally given to it.
+This pairs with the "privacy" decorator.
+* `^()` **Isolated Branch** has no access to `!ctx` or `!mod` namespaces

+**Fallback Operators**

+Fallbacks are for dealing with failures.
+Failures have specialized flow control within the pipeline only these operators interact with them.

-* `!>` Failure invoke operator, only happens when the incoming structure is a failure
+* `|()` **Fallback Branch** is only invoked when the incoming value has a failure shape.
-* `|` Is not directly a pipeline operator, but can be used to resolve immediate failures
+* `|` **Fallback Statement** Provides an immediate fallback to any statement.

+**Valve Operators**

-There is also a family of valve operators used for conditional logic inside a pipeline.
-These are always used in a group of neighboring pipeline operations.
+There is also a family of operators used for conditional logic inside a pipeline.
+These are always used in a group of neighboring operations.

 * `??` Begin a valve with a boolean condition
 * `?>` Perform statement when condition matches